Land Use Board of Appeals

-In 1979, the Oregon Legislature created the Land Use Board of Appeals (LUBA) as an agency with exclusive jurisdiction to review appeals of land use decisions made by cities, counties, districts and state agencies.
-Prior to LUBA’s creation, appeals of land use decisions were heard in 36 different county circuit courts, and sometimes before the Land Conservation and Development Commission.
-In creating LUBA, the Legislature intended to provide a simpler and faster process for resolving land use disputes and also to promote a consistent interpretation of state and local land use laws.
+The Land Use Board of Appeals (LUBA) has exclusive jurisdiction to review appeals of land use decisions made by cities, counties, districts and state agencies.
 LUBA’s decisions are reviewable by appeal to the Court of Appeals.
-LUBA’s secondary mission is to publish its orders and opinions which citizens, decision-makers and participants in land use processes can use to guide future land use decision-making.
+LUBA’s secondary mission is to publish its orders and opinions which citizens, decision-makers and participants in land use processes can use to guide future land use

 LUBA is the first tribunal of its kind in the United States.
-The governor appoints the three-member board to serve four-year terms, subject to confirmation by the Oregon Senate.
-Each board member must be a member of the Oregon State Bar.
-The board is assisted by two administrative staff and a staff attorney.
+It is a governor-appointed, three-member board, subject to confirmation by the Oregon Senate, serving four-year terms.
+Board members must be members of the Oregon State Bar.
+The board is assisted by two administrative staff and two staff attorneys.